FA Cup draw for fifth round in full, schedule, how to watch live

 [ MORE: How to watch Premier League in USA ]

-Just one all-Premier League game has been lined up with Southampton hosting West Ham, while either Liverpool or Cardiff City will host Norwich City in the only other potential all-PL tie.
+Two all-Premier League ties have been lined up with Southampton hosting West Ham, while Liverpool host Norwich City.

 Manchester City have a trip away to second-tier Peterborough United, while Chelsea also play away to a second-tier side as they travel to Luton Town.